ghgemmer/Halloween/README.md

 connect/disconnect power to the servos without having to do to this at the prop during development, and even during actual opeartion.
 The wires from the prop at the controller first connect to a terminal block which then connect to the Arduino, and peripheral devies.
-This makes moving connections around easier (at the terminal block) and also eliminates any pulling stress of wires that go to the Arduino, although wire hold down brackets and painters/duct tape are used on the wires before they enter the terminal block.
+This makes moving connections around easier (at the terminal block) and also eliminates any pulling stress on the wires that go to the Arduino, although wire hold down brackets and painters/duct tape are used on the wires before they enter the terminal block.

 The Arduino and all peripheral hardware are placed on a 1/2 inch piece of plywood to make it easy to transport them all